MarlabsInc/webapi-angularjs-spa/README.md

     1. Run command **gulp build**.
     2. In order to clean the destination files created by build task, run **gulp cleanbuild**.

-Migrating from v1.0.0 to v1.1.0
+Migrating from Previous Versions
 -------------------------------
-  If you are already using the Application version 1.0.0, please drop the database ResourceMetadata from your SQL server before running the Application.
+  If you are already using the previous versions of the App, please drop the database ResourceMetadata from your SQL server before running the Application.

 # Changes in v1.2.0

 * Added unit tests for client-side JavaScript with Jasmine.
 * Added paging with ng-Table.
+* Role based security for both server-side and client-side.

 # Current Features